venveo/craft-redactor-split/README.md

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Redactor Split.

-4. Add the plugin to your Redactor configurations:
+4. Add the plugin to your Redactor configurations in the "plugins" array:
 ```json
 {
     "buttons": [